nb-systems/Cordova-Framework/README.md

 OR

 - __Fork__
-  - Fork our GitHub repository.
+  - <i>Fork</i> our GitHub repository.
 This creates an fork, where you can send pull and/or push request from your repository to our repository.
 Please make sure that the pull and / or push request are made to the <a href="https://github.com/nb-systems/Cordova-Framework/tree/developer" title="developer-branch">`developer-branch`</a> of this repository.
-Otherwise all push and / or pull request will be rejected.
+Otherwise all push and / or pull request will be rejected.<br />
+More information about <i>forks</i> you can read <a hre="https://help.github.com/en/articles/fork-a-repo" title="Read more...">here...</a>

 <br />